How To Pay for Compass

 Explore funding opportunities from professional societies or associations in your field.
 They often offer grants or scholarships for career development activities, which can be used for Compass participation.

+Your enrollment as a Compass Scholar not only provides you with top-tier leadership development but also helps us sustain our program and mission.
+We greatly appreciate your support.
 We are hopeful that by looking into these options, you will find the financial assistance needed to join the Compass Program.
 If you need further assistance or documentation to support your funding requests, please do not hesitate to reach out to our team ([email protected]).
-We are here to help you succeed.
+We are here to help you succeed!